 Ms. Dyer has served as a director of the Company since January 2020 and is a member of the Compensation Committee and the Governance Committee.
 Since June 2018, she has been the Chief Executive Officer of PivotWise, a strategic advisory firm focused on digital transformation founded by Ms. Dyer.
 Previously, she was a Global Partner and a member of the senior leadership team at IBM Global Business Services from 2016 to 2018.
 From 2013 to 2015, she served as EVP and General Manager, Global Chief Marketing Officer, Merchant Services at American Express Company which covers more than 112 million business and consumer card members and 18 million American Express accepting merchants.
 Ms. Dyer has also served as Global Management Board Member and Global Chief Transformation Officer for the digital and media agencies of the Publicis Groupe; EVP, Executive Leadership Team, and Client Portfolio General Manager of Digitas; and in leadership roles at Advanta, MNC Financial, Sallie Mae, and Citigroup.
-She has also served as Global Member for two tech ventures: Momenti, an interactive content PaaS venture using AI, and VODIUM, a virtual communication technology.
+She has also served as Guest Lecturer at Harvard Business School and Boston College Carroll School of Management.
+Ms. Dyer is also an Advisory Board Member for two tech ventures: Momenti, an interactive content PaaS venture using AI, and VODIUM, a virtual communication technology.
 She dedicates her time to organizations including Women in Blockchain and WOMEN in America Executive Mentoring.
 She also currently serves on the boards of Principal Funds, a leading global mutual fund complex, and the Grameen Foundation.
 Previously, she served on the boards of Noora Health, Providence Health, the YWCA of Nashville and Middle Tennessee, and CARE, a leading global NGO working to end poverty in more than 90 developing countries.
 Ms. Dyer is a member of NACD, Women Corporate Directors, and Extraordinary Women on Boards.